VirtualBrainLab/vbl-docs/source/ephys_link/installation_and_use.md

 | Sensapex             | `python -m ephys_link`              |
 | New Scale            | `python -m ephys_link -t new_scale` |

-By default the server will broadcast with its local IP address on port 8081.
+By default, the server will broadcast with its local IP address on port 8081.
 **Copy this information into Pinpoint to connect**.

 For example, if the server is running on the same computer that Pinpoint is, use